 One of the more well-known examples of contextual advertising is Google AdSense.
 Google robots automatically serve ads that relevant to your users.
 For example, if you run a movie review blog, AdSense might serve contextual ads to buy movie tickets or sign up for a movie streaming service.
-The ads are selected from the inventory of advertisers who register through AdWords.
+The ads are selected from the inventory of advertisers who register through Google Ads.

 Some more examples of contextual advertising include:

 - In-game contextual advertising: Sony’s Wipeout HD was one of the first games to contain contextual advertising before loading.